Technologicat/extrafeathers/README.md

      - See the [`import_gmsh`](demo/import_gmsh.py) demo for an example.
    - `refine_for_export` [**2D**], `map_coincident` [**2D**, **3D**]
      - These are the low-level functions that power `prepare_linear_export`.
-     - Prepare Lagrange P2 (quadratic) or P3 (cubic) data for export on a once-refined P1 mesh, so that it can be exported at full nodal resolution for visualization even when the file format is vertex-based.
+     - Prepare P2, P3, Q2, Q3, DP2, DP3, DQ2, or DQ3 (i.e. quadratic or cubic) data for export on a once-refined degree-1 mesh, so that it can be exported at full nodal resolution for visualization even when the file format is vertex-based.
-       - Essentially, in a solver that does this, we want to `w.assign(dolfin.interpolate(u, W))`, where `W` (uppercase) is the once-refined P1 function space and `w` (lowercase) is a `Function` on it; this does work when running serially.
+       - Essentially, in a solver that does this, we want to `w.assign(dolfin.interpolate(u, W))`, where `W` (uppercase) is the once-refined degree-1 function space and `w` (lowercase) is a `Function` on it; this does work when running serially.
-       - However, in parallel, the P2/P3 and P1 meshes will have different MPI partitioning (due to mesh editing), so each process is missing access to some of the data it needs to compute its part of the interpolant.
-Hence we must construct a mapping between the global DOFs, allgather the whole P2/P3 DOF vector, and then assign the data to the corresponding DOFs of `w`.
+       - However, in parallel, the original and refined meshes will have different MPI partitioning (due to mesh editing to produce the refined mesh), so each process is missing access to some of the data it needs to compute its part of the interpolant.
+Hence we must construct a mapping between the global DOFs, allgather the whole original DOF vector, and then assign the data to the corresponding DOFs of `w`.
-     - `refine_for_export` differs from `dolfin.refine` in that we guarantee an aesthetically pleasing fill, which looks best for visualizing P2/P3 data, when interpolating that data as P1 on the refined mesh.
-Also, `refine_for_export` always produces a global refinement; every triangle is refined.
+     - `refine_for_export` differs from `dolfin.refine` in that for triangle meshes, we guarantee an aesthetically pleasing fill, which looks best for visualizing P2/P3 data, when interpolating that data as P1 on the refined mesh.
+Also, `refine_for_export` always produces a global refinement; every element is refined.
-       - If you don't care about the aesthetics, for P2 data, `export_mesh = dolfin.refine(mesh)` instead of `export_mesh = extrafeathers.refine_for_export(mesh)` works just as well.
+       - If you don't care about the aesthetics, for quadratic data, `export_mesh = dolfin.refine(mesh)` instead of `export_mesh = extrafeathers.refine_for_export(mesh)` works just as well.
+     - `map_coincident` is the low-level function that constructs a mapping between coincident DOFs on any two function spaces.
-     - `map_coincident` supports both scalar and vector function spaces.
+       - Supports both scalar and vector function spaces.
 Not tested on tensor fields yet.
+       - Works with both continuous and discontinuous spaces.
+The practical difference is that for any scalar component of a continuous space, every DOF has a unique geometric location.
+In a discontinuous space, several distinct DOFs may share the same geometric location.
+       - When both spaces (denoted `V` and `W` in the API) are discontinuous, the matching algorithm assumes that each cell on the mesh of `W` is contained in exactly one cell on the mesh of `V`; this allows a natural definition for "the same" DOF in the discontinuous case.
+The assumption is satisfied when the meshes are the same, or when `W` was produced by refining `V`.
+As a practically useful special case, when `V` uses quadrilateral elements, `W` may be the `quad_to_tri` of `V`.
+       - The lower-level function `_map_coincident` does most of the work, and may be directly useful on special occasions.
+Differences to `map_coincident`:
+         - Scalar function spaces only; `.sub(j)` of vector or tensor function space is accepted.
+         - `_map_coincident` operates on the `extrafeathers` internal format: `cells` lists and `nodes` dictionaries, as produced by `all_cells`.
+         - `_map_coincident` always returns the mappings in a multi-valued format, `Dict[int, FrozenSet[int]]`.
+Use `extrafeathers.common.prune` to auto-convert to single-valued `Dict[int, int]` in case all entries are actually single-valued.
+         - `_map_coincident` performs no validation on its results.
      - For full usage examples, see [`demo.coupled.main01_flow`](demo/coupled/main01_flow.py) (vector), [`demo.coupled.main02_heat`](demo/coupled/main02_heat.py) (scalar), and [`demo.boussinesq.main01_solve`](demo/boussinesq/main01_solve.py) (both).
+   - `quad_to_tri` [**2D**]
+     - Convert a quad mesh into a triangle mesh in crossed-diagonal format, by adding a node at each cell center and then replacing each quad by four triangles (that meet at the cell center node).
+     - This is used by `mpiplot` to make Matplotlib interpolate FEM functions on quadrilateral elements, by mapping the function onto an internal triangulation.
+     - Operates as a filter on the `extrafeathers` internal format.
+See the source code of [`plotmagic`](extrafeathers/plotmagic.py) for full usage example.
    - `patch_average`, `map_dG0`
      - `map_dG0` [**2D**, **3D**]:
        - Given a function space `V` and a dG0 function space `W` on the same mesh, determine the DOFs of `W`, and mesh cells, that form the support (mathematical sense) of each DOF of `V`.